-If you use cloth diapers, careful washing can help prevent diaper rash.
+If you decide to use cloth diapers, careful washing can help prevent cloth diaper rash.
 Washing methods vary and many routines work well.
-They key is to clean, disinfect and remove soap residue.
+The key is to clean, disinfect and remove soap residue that cause irritated skin.
+You could prevent your baby's sensitive skin or dry skin from cloth diaper rash when applying the simple cloth diaper washing routines.
 Here's one effective method:

 - Pre-soak heavily soiled cloth diapers in cold water.